 There are no suitable locations for bicycle stores on the Estate.
 Building a store was investigated, is prohibitively expensive, the Council confirmed would need planning permission and would require large charges for use as other owners could not subsidise this under the terms of flat leases and house legal agreements.
 Owners consequently voted at the 2012 AGM not to pay for buildings or stands but instead to apply for the Council scheme.
 At the January 2022 AGM an owner suggested lobbying Wandsworth Council to install bikehangars, but withdrew the offer to coordinate this.
 Anyone wishing for a hangar please complete the Wandsworth Council form requesting them for Church Lane and Rectory Lane, but not on the Estate as there is no suitable space, so the request would be wasted.

 If you need a waste skip, this must be placed in your parking space for the minimum time possible so as not to cause an obstruction to other car park users, vehicles or public rights of way.
 If it does cause an obstruction you must remove it straight away.
 If you are a tenant, permission from the property owner is required and the owner must apply for permission from the Management Company.
 By law, waste must be removed by a licensed waste contractor.

 Owners wishing to use a waste skip will be required as a condition of consent to repair or pay for any damage that may be caused.
-They must obtain consent in advance from the Management Company either by applying at St Benedicts Online or by printing and completing this form (PDF, 64kb), then returning it to the Managing Agent.
+You must obtain consent in advance from the Management Company, preferably using St Benedicts Online, otherwise by completing and emailing a scan of the form available there to the Managing Agent.